Abdulqudus-Adamson/Abdulqudus-Adamson/README.md

 - <h1>👋 Hi, I’m Abdulqudus<h1>
--   <h3>I am into Data science and Machine learning and I am also a backend development enthusiast:man_technologist:
+-   <h3>I am into Software Development :man_technologist:
 -   <h3>I am looking to collaborate on projects that will help in honing my skills:nerd_face:<h3>
 -   :mailbox: How to reach me [Linkedin](www.linkedin.com/in/abdulqudus-adamson-0877)
 <!---